-Unpacking The Facts About Special Needs Trusts With Griffin, Cain & Herbig, Attorneys at Law, PLLC
+Unpacking The Facts About Special Needs Trusts With Griffin & Cain, Attorneys at Law, PC

 Families with members with special needs face challenges that other families can’t imagine.
 A special needs family member creates logistical difficulties that make even day-to-day living much more difficult, which means complicated issues like estate planning are even more fraught.